domenicoblanco/Safari-mobile-dark-mode/README.md

 ## ⚙️ Installation
 - Open this page from your iDevice and open [this link](https://www.icloud.com/shortcuts/af5346b79c43446ca10cfa04e81a69c8)
 - Allow to install it from an untrusted source
+- Replace the javascript inside the shortcut with [this one](applet.js)

 ## 📲 Usage
 - Open Safari